 If you are making changes to the electrics in your kitchen/bathroom or additional circuits and sockets are being added e.g. new extension, loft conversion etc. then due to the increase in load, each new circuit is required by law to be fitted with a miniature circuit breaker (MCB) backed up with RCDs.

 4. Fuses keep blowing or circuit breakers keep tripping

 If you are not sure of the age of your fuse box or want to be sure that your fuse box is fit for purpose, it is worth getting a recommended electrician to check it over.
 Electrical regulations are updated regularly.
 This means that many fuse boxes in use may not meet all current electrical regulations but are still safe to use.
-Likewise if you are making alterations to the electrics in your home it is a good idea to speak to a qualified electrician first.
+Likewise, if you are making alterations to the electricity in your home it is a good idea to speak to a qualified electrician first.
 They will be able to tell you if your current fuse box can handle the extra load from the new circuits.